Travel

 Where to Stay in Pittsburgh

 Pittsburgh’s Strip District is located in the southeast triangle of where the three rivers meet, in the heart of downtown.
-Located along the southern portion of the Allegheny River.
+Located along the southern portion of the Allegheny River, in what used to be a shipping and warehouse area.
+The Strip encompasses a half mile long area of several streets including Penn Ave, Smallman St, and Mulberry Way.

 Parking in Pittsburgh Strip District